rdnewman/rackal/README.md

 Two configuration files, written in YAML, will be assumed to be under `/config` directory for the application: `database.yml` and `rackal.yml`

+### Twelve-factor app
+If adhering to the [twelve-factor app](https://12factor.net/config) standard, recall that deploy-level configuration should not included in code, but application configuration can be.

+Rackal does not interfere with use of tools like [dotenv](https://github.com/bkeepers/dotenv) or [figaro](https://github.com/laserlemon/figaro) to support deploy-level environment variable.
+Merely add that to the application startup (e.g., `config.ru`) in the usual way before calling any Rackal methods.

+Since the YAML files used for Rackal's configuration support ERB, those files can then follow the environment variables supplied dynamically when wanted, while leaving application-level directly supplied.
+The `database.yml` example below shows such a use for credentials.

 ### `database.yml`

 The `database.yml` file is just to collect, by runtime environment, the parameters for